iPrOp: Interactive Prompt Optimization for Large Language Models with a Human in the Loop

 \subsection{Cooperative Artificial Intelligence}

 This work is related to the field of cooperative artificial intelligence, which touches upon topics of human-machine interaction and efficient protocols of information exchange, enabling humans to solve tasks collaboratively with machines.
 Such methods also influenced NLP tasks, such as question answering \citep{benamara-saint-dizier-2003-webcoop}, information retrieval \citep{DBLP:books/daglib/0021593}, and chatbot interactions \citep{hancock-etal-2019-learning}.
 More recent papers draw their attention on collaborative annotation processes and model direct manipulation \citep{DBLP:journals/ki/BaurHLWVSA20,wang-etal-2021-putting}.
-However, we introduce ``human in the loop'' via replacing the automatic evaluation of an objective function by a human.
+However, we introduce a human-in-the-loop via replacing the automatic evaluation of an objective function by a human.
 Prior research has explored incorporated human feedback by presenting users with responses generated from paired prompts and asking for their preferences \citep{DBLP:journals/corr/abs-2405-17346}.
 In contrast, our framework offers a more comprehensive structure, encompassing a broader range of factors that should be considered during human evaluation.